How To Stop The Violence On Transgender People

 If you are planning to go out to a party or club, go out with a group of friends of 2 or more if possible.
-Bullies are less likely to mess with someone when they have a entourage.
+Bullies are less likely to mess with someone when they have an entourage.

 5. Self Defense Classes

-Sign up for Self defense classes in your local area.
-Self defense classes can help you defend yourself against bullies.
+Sign up for self-defense classes in your local area.
+Self-defense classes can help you defend yourself against bullies.

 6. Disclose Whereabouts